Zevubu/Word-Guess-Game/README.md

 # Word-Guess-Game
 The filthiest game alive!
-A John Waters themed word guessing game.
+A John Waters themed word guessing game. after you finish a guess check console log for more info in person or film.

 Well that was quite an adventure I started by writing it out. and making specific areas for each function I had in mind.
 I got seriously stuck multiple times but I've done it.
 I would go into more detail but I'm running short on time.
 I made it mobile responsive for the most part. a few notes I attempted to check the console for more info on individual.
 I intended to make hint and hard mode buttons but I was struggling to put them in my code without making it crash.
 I was able to do it with the play and pause buttons. so I would like to go back and give it another shot later.